torizon/blog/content/software-testing-the-hardware-software-interface-part-2.md

                                                    +------------+
 ```

+> A note on the "Power Supply": I'll assume here a Power Supply (PSU or sometimes PDU for "Power Delivery Unit") will
+> always be connected to the board.
+In reality, PSUs used for this kind of application generally have built-in or
+> interface with relays to cut or serve power to devices, and specific software running on the controller is used to
+> control how the PSU behaves (for example, boards must be rebooted, or put into recovery mode etc, this can be done from
+> a PSU).

 ### Implementation of a Prompting "Expect" in Python

 Then it's a matter of writing some software that runs in the controller and waits for the login prompt.